Generate QR Codes

 }

-Creating a QR Code for a short link
+Creating a Coupled QR Code

 POST /v4/qr-codes